 Differentiation/Accommodation: The student in a wheelchair would get to play one of the instruments during the performance section.
 Students that English is not their first language would be able to free write in their own language and I would get it translated.
+Or the ESL students can dictate their response in English (may be easier than writing)

 Attention to Literacy: The students will be learning how dance and stories are combined.
 Also, the students will have to write about their learning.